Azra Aksamija

-Azra Akšamija is a Bosnian Austrian artist and architectural historian.
-Her work focuses on the role of cultural and religious identity in conflicts, especially in the recent history of the Yugoslavian war and its aftermath.
-Aksamija is currently a professor at the Art, Culture and Technology program at the Massachusetts Institute of Technology (MIT) in Cambridge, Mass.
+Azra Akšamija is a Bosnian-Austrian artist and architectural historian.
+Her work focuses on the role of cultural and religious identity in conflicts, especially in the recent history of the Bosnian War and its aftermath.
+Akšamija is currently a professor at the Art, Culture and Technology program at the Massachusetts Institute of Technology (MIT).

 Artwork

 Wearable Mosques

 A series of Akšamija's projects translate the codes of religious architecture into clothing and contextualize them into a specific cultural setting.
 Aksamija argues that the concept of the mosque transcends architectural styles and typologies and can be even extended to clothing.
 Her "wearable mosques" fulfill all formal requirements of a mosque and are conceptualized by the artist as tools for inter-cultural communication.

 The Nomadic Mosque project explores various ways of negotiating spatial relationships between Islamic traditions and modernity in the US and Western Europe.
 Through the design of wearable mosques, clothes that can be transformed into prayer-rugs, the project examines the notion of the mosque space and investigates its formal limits.